analuisafeitosa/TaskCIn/README.md

 - **Edit/Delete**: Use the buttons in the task list
 - **View matrix**: Access the "MATRIZ" page to see your tasks organized by priority

----

-### Recursos / Features
+### Features

-- 📊 **Matriz de Eisenhower** para priorização de tarefas
-- 🎓 **Gerenciamento de diferentes tipos de atividades acadêmicas**
-- 📝 **Interface intuitiva** para adicionar, editar e excluir tarefas
+- 📊 **Eisenhower Matrix** for prioritizing tasks
+- 🎓 **Management of different types of academic activities**
+- 📝 **Intuitive interface** for adding, editing and deleting tasks
-- 🔄 **Atualizações em tempo real** da interface
+- 🔄 **Real-time updates** of the interface

-Desenvolvido como projeto acadêmico para demonstrar o uso de C++ com herança e polimorfismo, integrado a uma interface web moderna.
+Developed as an academic project to demonstrate the use of C++ with inheritance and polymorphism, integrated with a modern web interface.